alemermartinez/JOSS/paper.md

 of the $j$-th covariate on the expected value of the response variable when all other explanatory variables remain fixed.

 One of the most popular estimation procedures for additive models is the backfitting algorithm proposed by @FriedmanStuetzle1981.
-Noting that under an additive model the additive components satisfy
+Noting that under model \autoref{eq:model} the additive components satisfy
 $g_j(x) = E [ Y - \mu - \sum_{\ell \ne j} g_\ell(X_\ell) | X_j = x ]$, the
 backfitting procedure iteratively computes estimates of each $g_j$ by smoothing the partial residuals as functions of the observed values of $X_j$.